Some parts of this page may be machine-translated.

 Full review system by 150 medical and pharmaceutical translators and specialized reviewers

-At Human Science, we believe that one of the important factors that affects the quality of translation is the review (check) process after the translation work.
-Therefore, we have a system in place where experienced specialists review the entire translation.
+At Human Science, we believe that one of the key factors affecting the quality of translation is the review (check) process after the translation work is completed.
+Therefore, we have a system in place where experienced professional reviewers (checkers) thoroughly check the entire translation.

-This process helps to detect and correct any errors or mistakes made by the translator during the translation stage.
-In addition, it improves the accuracy of the translation from a professional perspective and contributes to stabilizing the overall translation quality by coordinating translations from multiple translators.
+This process allows us to detect and appropriately correct errors and mistakes made during the translator's work stage.
+Additionally, from a professional standpoint, it enhances the accuracy of the translation and contributes to the stabilization of overall translation quality by coordinating translations from multiple translators.

-We have 150 translators with experience in the medical and clinical trial fields.
-We offer native M.D (Doctor of Medicine) and Ph.D (Doctor of Philosophy) check and English proofreading services.
+We have 150 experienced translators in the medical and clinical trial fields.
+We provide checks and English proofreading by native speakers with M.D.
+(Doctor of Medicine) and Ph.D.
+(Doctor of Philosophy) degrees.

 Japanese-English Translator